tymyrddin/purple/source/docs/audits/iso27001/flag.md

 - Security champions emerge naturally across departments
 - People proactively identify and report risks
 - Security thinking integrated into decision-making

+This condition does not arrive by announcement.
+It is the outcome of having moved through the disruption of initial implementation, adjusted controls that did not fit the operational environment, and iterated until the security practices and the work practices became the same thing.
+When that happens, security culture is no longer managed; it is observed.

 Documentation stays relevant:
 - Policies updated when practices change